bmrinal/cloud-auth/README.md

 - Install docker on your machine
 - Clone the repository and cd into it
-- Run `docker-compose -f docker-compose.dev.yml up` (for dev, remove dev for production setups)
+- Run `docker-compose -f docker-compose.dev.yml up` (for production, remove dev for production setups)
 - The API should be up on port 3000

 ## Under the bonnet!